Zyanetralys/Zyanetralys/README.md

 <div align="center">

 — **END OF PUBLIC DOSSIER** —
-Further details available only on a need-to-know basis.
+Further details available on a need-to-know basis.

 </div>